 This meditation can be done any time, anywhere and you can experience great benefits in just one minute.
 Practice it daily to develop your intuition and calm your mind.

-For further guidance on this meditation, watch this video:
+For more guidance on this meditation, watch this video:

-This technique is a fantastic Kundalini meditation that’s fast, easy and effective.
-You can also do this meditation anywhere.
+This technique is an awesome, easy Kundalini meditation that’s fast and effective.
+You can do it anywhere.

 Gently press your thumb against your index finger, then your middle finger, then your ring finger, then your pinkie finger.